900johnnymendez/configure-ad/README.md

 <h2> Managing Accounts and Group Policy </h2>

-Login to Domain Controller and configure Group Policy to lockout after 5 attempts with Group Policy Management Console
+Login to Domain Controller and configure Account Lockout Policy to lockout after 5 attempts with Group Policy Management Console

 Update the Group Policy

-Pick random user to attempt to login with the wrong password and observe that the account has been locked out within Active Directory
+Pick a random user to attempt to login with the wrong password and observe that the account has been locked out within Active Directory

 Unlock the account and attempt to login with it again